archer-v/boogieman/README.md

 # boogieman
-The probing utility (and golang library) for monitoring availability of host nodes, networks, services and processes.
-It's intended as a lightweight simple utility used in automation scripts or metrics provider in different DevOPS and NOC operations.
-All probes expose their data as Prometheus metrics and this utility can be used as source of availability metrics of hosts, networks, routes and network services.
+The probing utility, is designed to monitor the availability of host nodes, networks, services, and processes.
+It serves as a lightweight and straightforward tool, ideal for integration into automation scripts or as a metrics provider in various DevOps and NOC operations.
+All probes within this utility expose their data as Prometheus metrics or a JSON formatted object exposed at a http port, making it a reliable source for availability metrics related to hosts, networks, routes, and network services.

 The utility can perform single or composite checks combined in a scenario described in configuration file in a YAML format